The best endpoint protection software makes it simple and easy to safeguard your business desktops, laptops, and mobile devices.

 All this is managed from a central console where you can control and monitor remote users, create and apply custom security policies by user, location (the product adapts when users are outside the company), and more.

 Formerly Panda, WatchGuard Endpoint Security (opens in new tab) protects against a wide range of threats including known and unknown zero-day malware, fileless malware, ransomware, advanced persistent threats (APTs), phishing attacks, potentially unwanted programs (PUPs), and can also thwart any malicious in-memory exploits.

 While most users will be happy with its default mode of operation, the platform is flexible enough to make way for exceptions.
 If you know what you’re doing, you can allow the execution of an item that has been flagged as a threat.

 All of its functionality is exposed via a remote cloud interface, which makes installation a non-issue and management fairly straightforward.
 The platform offers a detailed look into the endpoints, and also offers detailed forensic information to all malicious activities.

-While Panda Adaptive Defense 360 offers well-rounded protection, you should note that not all features are available for all supported platforms.
+While Watchgaurd offers well-rounded protection, you should note that not all features are available for all supported platforms.
 For instance, device control, to control user access to the devices connected to the computer, are only available for Windows clients.